psychosphera/t5-xfile-deserializer/README.md

 3. Account for shared pointers.
 (All pointers get boxed currently, but that's definitely not correct semantically for a lot of them.)
 4. Relatedly, account for linked lists.
 5. Tidy up the deserializer's API (typestated now, but still a little janky).
-6. Better CLI for the binary.
-7. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
+6. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
-8. Verify whether macOS `XFiles` are identical to Windows.
+7. Verify whether macOS `XFiles` are identical to Windows.
-9. Verify whether Wii even uses `XFiles`.
+8. Verify whether Wii even uses `XFiles`.
-10. Docs (lol)
+9. Docs (lol)

 ## Future Todo
 1. Account for differences in macOS `XFiles`, if they're different from Windows.